Snow014/Epaper_WeatherStation/README.md

 - A 4.2" E-paper screen
 - Small form factor
 - runs on an ESP32
+- OTA updates running on second core ( disabled by default )
 - Custom PCB's for both the sender and the reciever, as well as 3d printable enclosures
 - Temperature, humidity, air pressure, dew point and rainfall readings
 - Daily minimum/maximum readings that reset at 0:00